aelfric/ncfl-livedocs/events/cx.md

 - Once Pairings are posted, judges should immediately access your ballot by hitting the “{{button}}” button
 - Everyone (competitors and judges) should be in competition rooms no later than 10 minutes before the round is scheduled to start.
-Contact tab if anyone is missing at start time
+Contact Tab if anyone is missing at start time
 - Debaters, do not start debating until you have confirmed that all judges can see your correct names on the right sides on their ballots.